Digitallycamp/dvaintranet/README.md

 Redirect the user to onboarding

 When user authenticate fro signup, redirect them to onboarding screen to complete the onboarding and set the `isOnboardingComplete` property `to true`

+## Add course to user

+- When user click on i have made payment for the first time, add the course to user.
+- Admin approves user by update the `approved` field in the added course.
+- Show only user approved course in dashboard.
+- Show only user approved course lessons in lessons page.